sigstore/cosign/KEYLESS.md

 The `audiences` field must contain `sigstore`.

 `cosign` also has support for detecting some of these automated environments and producing an identity token.
-Currently this supports Google and Github.
+Currently this supports Google and GitHub.

 #### On GCP